QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 with \(\tilde{q}_{\text{in,out}}\) as the length-specific heat extraction or injection rate and \(T_{\text{soil,pipe surrounding}}\) as the temperature of the nodes adjacent to the fluid node.

-Optional, dynamic fluid properties for a 30 vol-% ethylene glycol mix, adapted from TRNSYS Type 710, are implemented using the following temperature-depended properties for the calculation of the dynamic viscosity \(\nu_{\text{fl}}\) and thermal conductivity of the fluid, \(\lambda_{fluid}\), both needed for the calculation of temperature-dependend Reynolds and Prandtl number:
+Optional, dynamic fluid properties for a 30 vol-% ethylene glycol mix, adapted from TRNSYS Type 710, are implemented using the following temperature-dependent properties for the calculation of the dynamic viscosity \(\nu_{\text{fl}}\) and thermal conductivity of the fluid, \(\lambda_{fluid}\), both needed for the calculation of temperature-dependent Reynolds and Prandtl numbers:

 $$ \nu_{\text{fl}} = 0.0000017158 \, T_{\text{fl,m}}^2 - 0.0001579079 \, T_{\text{fl,m}} + 0.0048830621 $$
 $$ \lambda_{fluid} = 0.0010214286 \, T_{\text{fl,m}} + 0.447 $$

 #### Phase Change
 In this model, the phase change of the water in the soil from liquid to solid and vice versa is modeled by applying the apparent heat capacity method adapted from Muhieddine2015[^Muhieddine].
-During the phase change, the phase change enthalpy is released or bounded, which is why the temperature remains almost constant during the phenomenon of freezing or melting.
+During the phase change, the phase change enthalpy is released or bound, which is why the temperature remains almost constant during the phenomenon of freezing or melting.
 Basically, the apparent heat capacity method in the phase change process assigns a temperature-dependent apparent heat capacity to the volume element, which is calculated via a normal distribution of the phase change enthalpy over a defined temperature range around the icing temperature, as shown in the following figure:

 ![Normal distribution of apparent heat capacity during freezing](fig/241028_soil_heat_capacity_freezing.svg)